kaapana/kaapana/docs/source/user_guide.rst

   | username: kaapanaminio
   | password: Kaapana2020

+Most likely you will not need the Minio admin password.
+Use the ``Login with OpenID`` instead.

 Port Configuration
 ^^^^^^^^^^^^^^^^^^
 In the default configuration only four ports are open on the server: